funilrys/PyFunceble/docs/facts/faq.rst

 .. warning::

-    PyFunceble request the WHOIS record in order to avoid specific false positive case.
+    PyFunceble request the WHOIS record in order to avoid specific false positive cases.
     If the usage of WHOIS request is disabled, all domains which are still registered but not assigned to an IP address, would be flagged as :code:`INACTIVE`.

     It's not a problem if you keep/use the database system because the domain will be retested over time.
-    But please keep in mind that without the database system the accuracy of the result is not guaranteed.
+    But please keep in mind, that without the database system, the accuracy of the result is not guaranteed.